 The interface for creating a new rule and editing an existing one are nearly identical, and all the following features are available in both:

 - Naming your rule.
-Best practice is to label the rule clearly after its function, e.g. “Proven to High Performance - 5 sales”
+Best practice is to label the rule clearly after its function, e.g. “Proven to High Performance - 5 sales” and include the date you are creating or updating the rule.
+This will allow you to review results from the rule from a specific date forward.

 - Selecting a rule type.
 There are two rule settings here.
 Find converting search terms will promote search terms based on an order threshold (and optional ACoS threshold) following the keyword outputs and you set later in the rule.
 By default, these keyword outputs trigger on a single order, but you can adjust this threshold in the Advanced Options.
 Find poor performing search terms will suggest search terms for negation that have no sales but have reached a click threshold where you could have reasonably expected one (or you can set a custom click/spend threshold).
 Don’t forget to check out the Advanced Options to set your custom thresholds here for either rule setting.